-There are all sorts of super lame products on the market, some more footprint trashing than others.
-With this in mind it’s very easy to live a trash heavy life – if you so choose.
-Following are ten of the best products to buy if your goal happens to be anti-eco.
+There are all sorts of super lame products on the market, some more footprint-trashing than others.
+With this in mind, following are ten of the best products to buy if your goal happens to be screwing over the planet.

-1. Of course the clear winner this year has to be Kleenex Hand Towels.
 Seriously this product even manages to put traditional rolled paper towels in a better light – something I’d thought was impossible.
 Not only will this product allow you to trash countless trees like regular paper towels but it throws in the added benefit of that big old box.
-PLUS it’s sweet how their commercials prey on folks concerned about germs (watch below and listen for the coughs).
+PLUS it’s sweet how their commercials prey on folks concerned about germs.

-2. Benadryl Children’s Perfect Measure Pre-Filled Single Use Antihistamine Spoons – where do I start?
-I’m not down on antihistimines.
+Where do I start?
+I’m not down on antihistamines.
 They totally serve a purpose, but it’s bad enough we can’t easily recycle medication bottle caps and yet now we’ve got this odd shaped, likely mixed plastic product to contend with.
 Are plastic-free spoons really so hard to use?

-3 Eco plastic water bottles – Aquafina released a new plastic water bottle last year made with 50% less plastic than their old water bottles.
+Aquafina released a new plastic water bottle last year made with 50% less plastic than their old water bottles.
 The problem is there’s no plastic water bottle on earth that can beat a reusable water bottle but campaigns like this set people up to feel a-ok about plastic.
-Note that if this bottle was really so cool why isn’t Aquafina bottling all their products in it?
-They’re not.
+If this bottle is really so cool why isn’t Aquafina bottling all their products in it?
 Their flavored water is in bottles made with just 20% less plastic that before.
 Also note, Aquafina is far from the only eco water bottle contender.
 In fact, Re-source is probably one of the worst offenders because their website and product really pushes the whole feel-good eco-slant about the bottled water issue.
 Their bottles are made with 25% recycled plastic.
 So not worth it you’ve still got 75% non-recycled content.
 Their bottles actually say, “Together we can do a world of good” – um, not if we push disposables.
 Greenwashing deluxe.

-4. Disposable cameras – buy a real camera.
+Buy a real camera.
 Save money, save resources.
-Kodax wants you to believe disposables are ok so long was they’re recycled, and actually, I’m really glad so many disposable cameras are recycled but products like this breed a disposable culture which is a really bad idea in my opinion and consider that recycling takes resources and any plastic recycling is far from perfect.
+Kodax wants you to believe disposables are ok so long was they’re recycled, and actually, I’m really glad so many disposable cameras are recycled but products like this breed a disposable culture which is a really bad idea in my opinion, and consider that recycling uses resources.
 Cameras in general aren’t the most eco-friendly of products but all things considered a digital camera from a company who offers recycling is a better choice.
 For example, Samsung offers a take-back program for their products, cameras included.
 To date, (as of January 2017) the company has taken back and recycled 698,264,000 lbs worth of products.
 Not bad.

 What are some other products you can buy if you’d like to increase your footprint?